datasert/cronjs/README.md

 ## Parser

-Parser helps parse the cron expression and produces compiled cron expression object.
+Parser helps parse the cron expression and produces a compiled cron expression object.
 As part of parsing, it validates the expressions and throws errors with meaningful messages.

 Some noteworthy things about this parser.